 Contact hours (3.60 total): 2.40 lecture, 1.20 lab Introduction to statistical techniques and methodology, including terminology, sample methods, descriptive statistics, data analysis, data relationships, elementary set theory, elementary probability, random variables, binomial distribution, contingency tables, and estimation; with a laboratory exploration of probabilistic and statistical concepts, and compilation of routine statistical computations.
 [Note: Online sections require that exams be taken at an approved proctoring site.]

-Prerequisite(s): ENG 0850 with a grade of C or higher, and MTH 0550 or MTH 0650 or MTH 0750 with a grade of C or higher
+Prerequisite(s): MTH 0550 or MTH 0750 with a grade of C or higher

-Corequisite(s): MTH 0550 if a grade of C or higher has not been earned in MTH 0650 or MTH 0750, with a waiver from advising Lab Fee: \$0.00
+Pre/Corequisite(s): MTH 0550, if a grade of C or higher has not been earned in MTH 0750, and ENG 0980 with a grade of C or higher.
+Lab Fee: \$0.00